Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 31

-Of note: He made just four starts in the 2020 season after missing time due to a back strain, a nasty blister issue and a chest contusion from being struck by a line drive.
+Of note: He made just four starts in 2020 after missing time due to a back strain, a nasty blister issue and a chest contusion from being struck by a line drive.
 He made a combined 62 starts in 2018-2019, posting a 22-17 record and a 4.01 ERA.
-He isn’t flashy or overpowering, but he’s a ground-ball inducing pitcher, who has made 28 for six straight seasons (2014-2019).
+He isn’t flashy or overpowering, but he’s a ground-ball inducing pitcher, who has made 28 for six consecutive seasons (2014-2019).

 Masahiro Tanaka, RHP